agluzhin/youmeal_landing_page/README.md

-# youmeal_landing_page
+#YouMeal
-Creating landing page by using figma's community design.
+Creating landing page for "YouMeal" by using figma's community design, the screen resolution is 1440, please be attentive.